brtholomy/bth-hermit/README.md

 # bth-hermit

-This is my own rollotony browntown version of the [hermit](https://github.com/Track3/hermit/) theme for hugo.
+This is my own rolotony browntown version of the [hermit](https://github.com/Track3/hermit/) theme for hugo.